gmaldona/Molecular_Modelling/README.md

 # Molecular Modelling (WIP)
 Java/Processing 3 application that simulates interaction between atoms in a molecule

+The classes shown below are abstracted and only shows the most important variables and methods

 ![Alt Text](https://media.giphy.com/media/idkWMfHcnuBpbJ3g9T/200w_d.gif)

 ## This program is divided into seven different classes: